An introduction to 2d conformal field theory: Wess-Zumino-Novikov-Witten Models

 Then, the highest weight state $|h,j\rangle$ is defined as \be J_{0}^3 |h,j \rangle =j |h,j \rangle~,\quad J_{0}^{+} |h,j \rangle=0 ,\qquad J_{n}^{a} |h,j \rangle=0 , \quad n > 0 , \quad a=0 , \pm ~. \ee Note that $h$ is the conformal dimension

-which is left in homework.
+which is left as an exercise.
 Since the zero modes satisfy the $\fraksu(2)$ Lie algebra, $j$ takes an half-integer value $j=\frac12,1,\frac32,2,\cdots$ associated to the spin-$j$ representation.
 In addition, it is straightforward to check that the following generators

 also form the $\fraksu(2)$ Lie algebra, and we call it $\fraksu(2)_{(1)}$.
 Since the eigenvalue of $2 J_{(1)}^3=2 J_{0}^3-k$ is an integer, $k$ has to be an integer.
 Moreover, the unitarity imposes

 Therefore, for a given level $k\in \bZ_{>0}$, the spin $j$ is allowed to take the values